Back Bay National Wildlife Refuge / False Cape State Park

 The Princess Anne County Training School / Union Kempsville High School Museum

 Reflect on a legacy in the Museum dedicated to the first high school built for African Americans in Princess Anne County (now Virginia Beach).
 This tribute to the students, faculty and community includes original artifacts, oral histories and interactive displays.

 Virginia Aquarium & Marine Science Center

 Explore the mysteries of the deep (and the shallow) at one of the top aquariums in the country.
-It features a huge open-ocean aquarium, live sharks, more than 300 hands-on exhibits, a giant sea turtle aquarium, a loggerhead turtle hatching lab, plus the amazing six-story-high 3-D IMAX Theater.
+It features a huge open-ocean aquarium, live sharks, more than 300 hands-on exhibits, a giant sea turtle aquarium and a loggerhead turtle hatching lab.

 Virginia Legends Walk